 2. Solimo Duck Jerky 2 lb Value Pack

-Compared to smaller bags, this option is more economical and convenient for regular use.
-The main tradeoff is less variety in flavor and a chewier texture that may not suit all small dogs.
+Compared to chicken-based bulk treats, this product focuses on protein variety and value.
+The main tradeoff is a chewier texture that may not suit all dogs, especially those with dental issues.

 - No common fillers